Research Interests

 Women's health

-Here, 'sex' refers to gender assigned at birth (hormonal profile, chromosomal complement).
-'Drugs' refers to all licit and illicit substances (incl alcohol, nicotine, caffeine, cannabis, psychedelics, amphetamines, club drugs/MDMA, opiates, sedatives, inhalants, etc).
+*Below, 'sex refers to sex assigned at birth, and drugs' refers to all licit and illicit substances (incl alcohol, nicotine, caffeine, cannabis, psychedelics, amphetamines, club drugs/MDMA, opiates, sedatives, inhalants, etc).*

 There are well-known sex differences in drug and alcohol use disorders.
 Women initiate use of some drugs at an earlier age, transition from first use to harmful use more quickly, experience more severe symptoms, are more susceptible to toxic drug and alcohol effects, are less likely to receive treatment, and show worse treatment outcomes than men.
 Thus, there is an urgent need to understand why women are more at risk to the harmful effects of drug and alcohol use, and to develop more successful therapies for women.